7 Accounts Payable metrics that will grab your CEO’s attention

 Metric #2 – Average invoice processing time

 The longer the average time it takes to process an invoice, the more likely it is that your AP team is tied up in labour-intensive, low-value tasks rather than focusing on strategic, judgement-based activities.
-Market estimates vary according to organisational size and type, but the typical processing time per invoice in high-performing units is around 3 – 4 days, while laggards take an average of 17 days.
+Market estimates vary according to organizational size and type, but the typical processing time per invoice in high-performing units is around 3 – 4 days, while laggards take an average of 17 days.
 One way to eliminate approval bottlenecks when staff are out of the office is to provide on-the-go access to your AP system via mobile, enabling employees to expedite approvals wherever they may be.

 Metric #3 – Discounts captured vs offered